ImperialCollegeLondon/EvoSim/src/evosim/matchers.rst

 Some matchers, such as :py:func:`evosim.matchers.distance` also accept parameters in the form of keyword arguments.
-These parameters can be set form the outset by feeding :py:func:`evosim.matchers.factory` a dictionary with a ``name`` and any parameter:
+These parameters can be set from the outset by feeding :py:func:`evosim.matchers.factory` a dictionary with a ``name`` and any parameter:

 .. doctest:: matchers